Minerva Teichert Art - 50% off ART SALE

 Josephs First Vision - Minerva Teichert Art

 FRAMING IS EASY - This art is offered unframed.
 Most of our art is made for standard sized frames so you won't need to get an expensive custom frame.
-Simply take this artwork to any Michaels, Hobby Lobby, or your local frame shop.
-They always have great sales on frames and a lot of great choices.
+Simply take this artwork to your local frame shop or any Michaels or Hobby Lobby where they always have great sales on frames.

-PLEASE SUPPORT NAUVOO: The item above and many other beautiful works found on this site create much-needed jobs for families living in Nauvoo.
-Please see our “MADE IN NAUVOO” page for more details CLICK HERE
+WE LOVE YOUR SUPPORT of NAUVOO: The piece above and many other beautiful works found on this site create much-needed jobs for families living in Nauvoo.
+Please see our “Support Nauvoo” page for more details CLICK HERE

 A little more about Minerva Teichert Art